Rajah & Tann

 Rajah & Tann has brought in wins for a Thai public company in arbitration with Singapore and Indonesian entities under financing and coal supply agreements; and a Cayman Islands fund in a dispute over a joint venture with an Indonesian oil group to take on Libyan oil concessions.

 In addition, it has had successes in interim relief and enforcement proceedings before the courts.

 In 2016, the firm persuaded the Singapore High Court to set aside a SIAC award against its client, an Indian trader of palm oil, for breach of natural justice because the case had been decided on the basis of arguments raised only 10 minutes before the end of the arbitration hearing.

-Rajah & Tann teamed up with Sam Wordsworth QC to represent Lesotho, winning the first ever set-aside of an investment treaty award on the merits in Singapore in August 2017.
+After winning Lesotho the first ever set-aside of an investment treaty award on the merits in Singapore in August 2017 Rajah & Tann, working with Sam Wordsworth QC, was more recently successful in having that decision upheld.
 The UNCITRAL award had held Lesotho liable for acquiescing in the closure of a southern African regional court that had been hearing a US$200 million expropriation claim by a group of South African mining investors.
-The set-aside means a second, Mauritius-seated arbitration brought by some of the same mining investors against Lesotho has been paused.
-An appeal is pending with the Singapore courts.
+After successfully defending the set aside decision the tribunal hearing a second, Mauritius-seated arbitration brought by some of the same mining investors against Lesotho will have to decide whether its mandate has been terminated.

-It is helping Lao conglomerate ST Group resist enforcement of a US$270 million SIAC award in favour of Sanum Investments, its former partner in three slot-machine clubs in Laos.
+Rajah & Tann could not prevent enforcement of a US$270 million SIAC award against client ST Group by Sanum Investments, its former partner in three slot-machine clubs in Laos.